Viewed 9158 times

 You may place the cheese in a slicer or slice the cheese in thin or thick slices with a sharp knife, as per the recipe requirement.

-· Cheese makes a delightful pairing with fruits such as apples, pears and melons.
-Serve as appetizer or dessert.
+• Cheese makes a delightful pairing with fruits such as apples, pears and melons as it cuts through the fruit flavour with notes of mildly tangy dairy, this in turn refreshes the palate.
 How to store

-· Inclusion of artificial additives in processed cheeses and the higher levels of salt are however a few subjects of criticism..
+• Inclusion of artificial additives in processed cheeses and the higher levels of salt are a little daunting when purchasing this type of cheese.